-This type of adaptive clothing makes it easier for seniors to wear their medical devices or equipment.
+This adaptive clothing makes it easier for seniors to wear their medical devices or equipment.
 Access areas in the back of the clothing provide physical access to the equipment.
 They may also be useful for seniors who need shots or examinations during the day.

 Some open-back clothing comes with a removable piece of fabric that can be used to cover the hole.
-This is helpful during the times when the open design is not needed.
+This is helpful during times when the open design is not needed.
 The fabric is often held on by an adaptive technology like Velcro.

-How Can Seniors and the Elderly Benefit From Adaptive Clothing?
+How Can Seniors and the Elderly Benefit from Adaptive Clothing?

 Arthritis includes more than 100 types of diseases that affect the joints.
 The most common symptoms are pain and swelling in the joints.
-It also causes stiffness, tenderness, and can greatly reduce mobility.
+It also causes stiffness, and tenderness, and can greatly reduce mobility.

 Learn more about using adaptive clothing for arthritis patients here.